The Best Rotating Car Seats of 2025

 As baby gear innovations go, the rotating car seat is a big one.
 These convertible car seats swivel at the base, a fun feature that serves an impressive purpose: making it easier to get your baby or toddler in and out of the car.

-After doing our own real-world testing on rotating car seats, speaking to car seat safety experts and reviewing feedback from thousands of Babylist parents, we think the Evenflo Revolve360 Extend All-In-One Rotational Convertible Car Seat is the best rotating car seat for most families.
+As a Child Passenger Safety Technician (a CPST, a specially trained car seat educator), I did my own real-world testing on rotating car seats, spoke to car seat safety experts and reviewed feedback from thousands of Babylist parents.
+We recommend the Evenflo Revolve360 Extend All-In-One Rotational Convertible Car Seat as the best rotating car seat for most families.

 This all-in-one seat works from your baby’s first days, so you can skip the infant car seat if you’d like, well through elementary school, offering great value.
 It rotates 360 degrees in both rear- and forward-facing modes and you’ll only need to install it once.
 It also has high rear-facing height and weight limits, which means your little one can be rear-facing longer than in many other rotating car seats—the safest way for babies and young children to ride, according to safety experts.